AcademySoftwareFoundation/OpenImageIO/README.rst

   and manipulating whole images in memory, and a collection of the most useful computations you might want to do involving those images.

+* Python bindings for all of the major APIs.

 Licensing
 ---------

-OpenImageIO is (c) Copyright 2008 by Larry Gritz and the other contributors.
+OpenImageIO is (c) Copyright 2008-2013 by Larry Gritz and the other contributors.
 All Rights Reserved.

 OpenImageIO is distributed using the modified BSD license (also known as